Homeless numbers fell last month but are still up on 2018

 The brunt of the homelessness crisis is concentrated in Dublin, where 4,509 adults and 2,782 children were homeless.

-The number of people without a home fell slightly to just under 10,450 people in November, according to data released by the Department of Housing.
+The number of homeless people in the State fell slightly in November, according to data released by the Department of Housing.

-The number of people in the State without a home fell by 66 between October and the end of November, down to 10,448 people.
+The total fell by 66 between October and the end of November to 10,448 people.

-The monthly statistics record numbers living in emergency accommodation such as hotel or bed and breakfast rooms countrywide.

-The number of elderly people aged 65 and over without a home increased to 165 heading into the month of December.
+The majority of the homelessness crisis is concentrated in Dublin, where 4,509 adults and 2,782 children were homeless.
+The number of people aged 65 and over without a home increased to 165.

 The figures reveal 882 young adults aged between 18 and 24 were homeless and 948 of the families recorded as homeless were single-parent families.

-The new figures saw marked increases in the number of homeless people outside of the capital over the last 12 months.
-In Cork the number of homeless people increased from 363 to 437, and from 261 to 326 in Galway over the last year.
+The figures show a marked increase in the number of homeless people outside of the capital over the last 12 months.
+In Cork, the number of homeless people increased from 363 to 437, and in Galway it increased from from 261 to 326.

-Simon Communities spokesman Wayne Stanley said one positive from the latest figures was a small fall in the number of homeless families, down 2 per cent since November 2018.
+Simon Communities spokesman Wayne Stanley said one positive from the latest figures was a small fall in the number of homeless families.

 However, he said the overall figures did not include several categories of people without their own homes.